 The FTSE: Stands for Financial Times Stock Exchange.
 The FTSE UK indices are the benchmark for measuring how companies are performing in the market.
 The key index for the main market is the FTSE All-Share, which is further divided up into four sub-indices, the FTSE 100, or Footsie (biggest companies), FTSE 250, FTSE SmallCap and FTSE Fledgling (smaller companies).
 The FTSE 100 Index was created in 1984 with a base of 1,000 to contain the 100 largest UK companies by market capitalization.

 As an example, at the moment there are 102 companies listed within the FTSE 100, of which 1/5 are, in value and sector, oil related, BP, RDS...etc.
 So a major rise or fall in the price of oil will, in effect, dramatically alter the FTSE's movement.
-So, in regards to using charts or technical analysis to predict the FTSE's direction, I can only comment on my own personal experience: of all the data I acquire, a stringent effort to predict which hat the FTSE will wear, charts and there debatable information only add a meagre 35% towards my final decision.
+So, as regards to using charts or technical analysis to predict the FTSE's direction, I can only comment on my own personal experience: of all the bit of data I acquire, a stringent effort to predict which hat the FTSE will wear, charts and their debatable information only add a meagre 35% towards my final decision.
 That's not to say they should be treated lightly, its all a question of personal preference and style of trading.

 To help you further, there are many Internet betting companies out there in the big bad world of WWW that have the FTSE 100 as a Rolling Daily and as a Future Index, such as 'City Index' and 'Capital Spreads' to name but two.